UpdaterFile/AutoBot/README.md

             Brand:

 2. I added a sentiment analysis tool.
-  i.
-The sentiment analysis tool helps by taking the users input after the bot asks "How they day is" and proceeds to give a reasonable response to how that user feels.
+  1. The sentiment analysis tool helps by taking the users input after the bot asks "How they day is" and proceeds to give a reasonable response to how that user feels.
 This creates a more streamline response which is not hardcoded.
-The bot can judge how the user is experiencing their day when it asks and then proceeds to response accordingly. ii.
-This is a code snippet:
+The bot can judge how the user is experiencing their day when it asks and then proceeds to response accordingly.
+  2. This is a code snippet:
             ...
             Pleasure to meet you Tayler Verhaegen
             How is your day going?